ASSISTANT SUPERVISOR (FACILITIES SERVICES)

 TERMS OF APPOINTMENT

 Appointment will be on a two-year renewable contract, subject to performance and mutual agreement.
-A gratuity payment equals up to 15% of the total basic salary earned during the contract period may be granted upon satisfactory completion of the full contract period.
-The amount of gratuity payable will be the sum which, when added to the Academy’s contribution to a Mandatory Provident Fund (MPF) scheme as required by the MPF Schemes Ordinance, equals 15% of the total basic salary drawn during the contract period.
+A gratuity payment equals up to 15% of the total basic salary earned during the contract period, may be granted upon satisfactory completion of the full contract.
+The amount of gratuity payable will be the sum which, when added to the Academy’s contribution to a Mandatory Provident Fund (MPF) scheme as required by the MPF Schemes Ordinance, that equals 15% of the total basic salary drawn during the contract period.
 Fringe benefits include leave, medical, and dental benefits.
-Starting salary will be commensurate with qualifications and experience.
-Non-accountable Cash Allowance will be provided to the eligible appointee.
-The expected commencement date will be 1 September 2026.
+The starting salary will be commensurate with qualifications and experience.

-To apply, please submit a completed Application Form (click_here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 1 August 2025.
-Please quote reference code 'H(Str)' in the Application Form.
+To apply, please submit a completed Application Form (click_here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 30 October 2025.
+Please quote reference code 'L(ConD)' in the Application Form.

 PART-TIME FACULTY FOR POST-SECONDARY, UNDERGRADUATE AND POST-GRADUATE PROGRAMMES